-I’ve decided to rewrite the previous version of this article.
-It’s been cloned and copied loads of times, and to be honest it got bloated.
+I decided to rewrite the previous version of this article.
+The original has been cloned and copied loads of times, and to be honest it got bloated with updates and comments.
 I also prefer this new way.
+It’s fast and avoids issues with SSL certificates.

 This guide aims to only take you through the steps I use now when a PHP version update is needed for my AWS Lightsail Bitnami WordPress install.